Michael Rubens is an Assistant Professor of Economics at UCLA. He works in the fields of industrial organization and labor economics.

 In Progress

-Mergers, Collusion, and Labor Market Power: Theory and Evidence from the United States (with Bradley Setzler and Chen Yeh )
+Conduct in U.S. Labor Markets (with Bradley Setzler and Chen Yeh )